san5kriti/virtuallibrary/README.md

 ---

 ## 🖋️ **Features**
+note some features are yet to be implemented and improved!!

 ### 🕰️ **Pomodoro Timer**
-A productivity timer that helps users break work into intervals (usually 25 minutes), followed by a short break.
-The timer is visible at the top-right corner of the page, and users can start, pause, or reset the countdown.
+A productivity timer that helps users break work into intervals (usually 25 minutes).
+The timer is visible at the top-right corner of the page, and users can start, pause, and then reset the countdown.

 ### 📝 **To-Do List**
 A simple and intuitive to-do list feature to help users keep track of their tasks.
-Users can add, delete, and move tasks around.
+Users can add and delete tasks around.